 Where is the Dover Senior Center?

-Dover currently has no “Senior Center”; we share space with the town offices in multiple buildings in town.
-We have multiple spaces in the Caryl Community Center, 4 Springdale Avenue, Dover 02030, lower level.
-Parking is available in the rear of the building off Whiting Road.
+The Dover COA’s director’s office and most of its activities are housed at the Caryl Community Center, 4 Springdale Aveenue, Dover Center, lower level.
+Parking is available at the rear of the building off Whiting Road.
 Parking for the disabled is available on Springdale Avenue in front of the main entrance.

 What Hours are you open?

 What Programs and Activities do you offer, and how do I sign up?

 The Dover Senior Center offers a great selection of Programs and Activities: Fitness and Recreation, Museum Tours, Book Club and Lifetime Learning Presentations, Counseling and Advisory Services, among others.
 Click here to sign up for the monthly COA Newsletter that lists the current activities.
 Or phone the COA at 508-315-5734.

 I am younger than 60; can I attend your programs?

 By all means!
 We welcome anyone, even non-residents.

 How can I stay in touch if the power goes out if I have Verizon FIOS?

 The COA would like to provide this info sheet created by the Chief of Police regarding “How to Stay in Touch” when fiber optic phone systems go out during power outages.